HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/ccf_95_farm.md

         ```

     !!!important
-        If the `rollbackCF` command fails for any reason, check the error logs and correct error conditions, then stop HCL Digital Experience before re-running.
+        If the `rollbackCF` command fails for any reason, check the error logs and correct error conditions, then stop HCL DX before re-running.

 2. On the Farm Support Server, execute the following command from within the path of the profile to configure.